Canal+ IPO: what you need to know and how to buy shares

 It’s working with various advisers, including BNP Paribas, to go public.2 This means you’ll be able to buy shares, spread bet and trade CFDs with us once it has floated.

-When could the Canal+ IPO take place?
+When will the Canal+ IPO take place?

-There would also be a secondary listing in Johannesburg, South Africa when the company goes public.
 Vivendi, the streaming service’s holding company, is set to take over MultiChoice, Africa’s largest pay-TV operator, putting the majority of its viewership outside of France.

 If you're interested in investing in Canal+ once it goes public, here's a step-by-step guide on how to buy shares: